cryptonative-ch/ipns-for-ens/README.md

 # content-hash for ipns-ns

-This is a hack for encoding content path for ipns as specified in the [EIP 1577](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1577.md)
+This is a helper tool to encoding content path for ipns as specified in the [EIP 1577](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1577.md)

 Based on https://github.com/pldespaigne/content-hash and https://github.com/ensdomains/ui/